Dropped kerbs (footway crossings)

 What happens next

-- on receipt of your returned application form, the site will be inspected
+- on receipt of your completed application form, the site will be inspected

 - if approved a price for the construction of the crossing will be calculated and we will send you a quotation with a legal agreement for you to sign and return